-The Expand Your Education (EYE) Grant offers University Honors students the opportunity to apply for up to $1,000 in funding to support travel, supplies, and other costs associated with the University Honors Capstone, study abroad programs, Honors-related research and artistry endeavors, and other appropriate educational activities.
+The Enhance Your Education (EYE) Grant offers University Honors students the opportunity to apply for up to $1,000 in funding to support travel, supplies, and other costs associated with the University Honors Capstone, study abroad programs, Honors-related research and artistry endeavors, and other appropriate educational activities.
 The EYE Grant form and rubric (posted below) must be printed off, completed and submitted by the appropriate deadline.

 Deadline: Students seeking to obtain funding for capstones or study abroad experiences should apply in the semester prior to the activity (before November 1 or April 1).
 Students seeking to obtain funding for other educational activities should apply in the semester of the activity (before October 1 or March 1).

 Study abroad opportunities are excellent ways to enrich your academic program, investigate personal interests, capitalize on research efforts, and develop a strong skill set for future career and academic ventures.
 Many University Honors students have participated in study abroad trips and can attest to the great experiences they have had.
 Please check this page on a later date to read about their study abroad trips!

 We are excited to announce the Summer Study Abroad Travel Grants exclusive for University Honors students!
 Please click on the following links to access each respective application and to learn about requirements, deadlines, etc.